In the Press

 Tips to Help Keep Calm During School Closings

-Yippee SNOW DAY!
+Yippee School is cancelled for the day!
 But it's not so yippee for some parents.
 Winter storms that lead to school closings can cause added stress for some parents that can lead to child abuse.
 During winter storms when children cannot go outside or go to school, there is an increase in the number of calls to child abuse hotlines from stressed parents asking for assistance.

 Parents may already be struggling with financial issues or employment issues and then have to take care of children who are home from school because of the weather.
 This is especially true of those parents who are paid by the hour, creating a real sense of stress and hardship on the parent.
 So here are some tips to help alleviate that stress:

 1. Plan a family activity - Pick an activity the entire family can enjoy.
 Plan to do this activity once in the morning and again in the afternoon.
 Activities that kids of all ages can enjoy include card games, watching a movie together, baking something yummy, or playing a game like charades.
 If it is not too bitter cold, maybe bundle up and get outside for a bit.